orkhanahmadov/laravel-currencylayer/README.md

 You can find your access key in [Currencylayer Dashboard](https://currencylayer.com/dashboard).

+## Configuration

+After publishing configuration file it will be available here: `app/config/currencylayer.php`

+It has following settings:

+* `access_key` - currencylayer.com access key, by default uses value from `.env` file
+* `https_connection` - if set to `true` all calls to currencylayer API endpoint will be over HTTPS, instead of default HTTP

 ## Usage

 You can type-hint `Orkhanahmadov\LaravelCurrencylayer\Contracts\CurrencyService` to inject it from container: